dobriban/Hadamard/README.md

 Code implementing the methods, and reproducing the computational results, from the paper:

-E. Dobriban and W. Su, Robust Inference Under Heteroskedasticity via the Hadamard Estimator, https://arxiv.org/abs/1807.00347
+E. Dobriban and W. J. Su, Robust Inference Under Heteroskedasticity via the Hadamard Estimator, https://arxiv.org/abs/1807.00347